 We at the Xīn Shēng Project are each tied to a Chinatown in some way.
-Some of us grew up and/or worked in a Chinatown in Boston, the Bay Area, Chicago, Houston, or Los Angeles.
+Some of us grew up and/or worked in a Chinatown in New York City, Boston, the Bay Area, Chicago, Houston, or Los Angeles.
 Others drove from the suburbs to the nearest Chinatown for dim sum, Chinese school, dance class or kung fu.
 Many of us have grandparents who live, or once lived, in a Chinatown.

 For Chinese Americans across generations, Chinatowns are important places for our communities, especially our elders — our 公公, 婆婆; our 爺爺, 奶奶.

 This year, many of the most visible acts of anti-Asian violence have occurred against elderly Asian Americans living in Chinatowns across the country.
 When we see those videos, our bodies react viscerally — our blood boils, skin crawls, heart stops.
 In February of 2020, an elderly Asian man was attacked, humiliated and called racial slurs while collecting cans in a San Francisco neighborhood.
 Chinese Americans across the internet rallied against his attacker.
 Few, however, would have rallied against the conditions that forced him into collecting cans for a living to begin with.

 Lilly spends eight hours a day sifting through other people’s recycling for enough bottles and cans — worth three to five cents each — to get by.
 Lilly is one of many elderly residents of Chinatowns who make their living this way.
 (Source)